-Specifically implicated in such instances, is Title VII of the 1964 Civil Rights Act.
+Specifically implicated in such instances is Title VII of the 1964 Civil Rights Act.
 This federal statute is meant to ensure that historically discriminated groups receive equal and fair treatment at work.
 It prohibits discrimination based on certain protected characteristics at all levels of employment.
 This means discrimination based on race, color, national origin, age, sex, religion or disability is a violation of federal law in all workplaces with over 15 employees.

 The law applies to any number of employment practices from hiring and firing to promotions and benefits.
-Most importantly, the statute can override a company’s dress code policy in instances where that policy discriminates against certain workers based one or more of the protected categories noted therein.
+Most importantly, the statute can override a company’s dress code definitions in instances where that policy discriminates against certain workers based one or more of the protected categories noted therein.

 Title VII and the Dress Code Dilemma